conectado/conectado-blog/resume.md

 * **Architected DNS Interception System:** Implemented DNS interception to achieve split-DNS, routing, and filtering.

-* **Ensuring requirements:** Used property testing, unit testing, and a concurrent single-threaded architecture based on sans-I/O to ensure correctness and performance.
+* **Enforced strict correctness and performance guarantees:** Used property testing, unit testing, and a concurrent single-threaded architecture based on sans-I/O to ensure correctness and performance.

 ### Blockchain Developer | Enjin
 **April 2021 - May 2022 | Fully Remote**